-A2.39, A2.41 and A2.43 ask for an estimate of supply pipe leakage on void & exempt properties.
+A2.32, A2.34 and A2.36 ask for an estimate of supply pipe leakage on void & exempt properties.
 SW should explain in the commentary the basis for this estimate and set out its policy to minimise losses from void & exempt properties.

 For line A2.30, SW should clearly set out in the accompanying commentary the calculation used to derive this figure.
+For clarity this line is now updated as the estimated leakage 'top-down'.